-S2 Table
+S1 Table B

 Detection and PCR results of Northern pike eDNA samples (n) collected for the caged, carcass and rotenone experiments.
 Each water sample was analyzed in triplicate and a sample was considered positive for Northern pike DNA if all three samples were positive (3/3).
 Samples with one (1/3) or two (2/3) positive results in the triplicate were run a second time in triplicate.

-S3 Table
+S1 Table C

 Pre and post-rotenone treatment gillnetting data from four lakes in the Soldotna Creek drainage on Alaska’s Kenai Peninsula.
 Gillnets were fished over winter in 2013/2014 prior to rotenone treatment and in 2014/2015 after rotone treatment.
 We report effort as the total hours (hr) that gillnets were fished.
 We also adjusted effort for the minimum carcass retention time of 48 days.